-Your team of two members decide to go onto the Pro plan ($24/collaborator/month), and you pay $48 (2 collaborators * $24/collaborator/month).
+Your team of two members decides to go onto the Pro plan ($24/collaborator/month), and you pay $48 (2 collaborators * $24/collaborator/month).

 After about three weeks, you decide to add a third member to the team.
 On the next billing cycle, you will be charged about $78:

 - $72 for the three people on the team for the next month (3 collaborators * $24/collaborator/month)